Log: Colombia

 Bogotá, Colombia

-Today is our full first day back in Bogotá and this is my first log entry for Comma Directory.
+Today is our first full day back in Bogotá and this is my first log entry for Comma Directory.
 Today, I want to reflect a bit on how I got here, both literally and metaphorically.

 We had a rough trip back from Sasaima, Cundinamarca.
 Two buses with aggressive drivers, getting dropped off in an unfamiliar part of town, and then a taxi driver who fell asleep at the stop light (wishing that he does ok).
 These are the realities of traveling and living in Colombia, and even more so for most Colombians living day to day, struggling to survive.